 NBPT Docu Fest

 Our 2018 festival was September 14-16 but we run a year-round program.
 We present world-class documentaries in an intimate scale in Newburyport, Massachusetts.

-Bringing the best of documentary films to Newburyport, MA
+Bringing the best of documentary experience to Newburyport

 After an incredible weekend filled with so many amazing films, we have made a decisions on which film's have been awarded best Feature, Short, New-England Film, First-Time Filmmaker, Audience Award, and Special Jury Cinephile Award.